1876. When the newlywed barrister Charles Bravo ingests a rare poison, all evidence suggests suicide.

 I know you want to ask me what I think and I’m actually torn between two very different scenarios.
 Bravo’s behaviour was not entirely consistent, so I’m keeping Julian Fellow’s opinion also in mind.
 He actually turned this historical unsolved case into one of five episodes of a televised crime docudrama series in 2004.
 My main concern about my initial thought is that it was established he was poisened when he was still alive.
 If you don’t know who poisened you, wouldn’t you want to know who did it and point fingers at someone?
 He actually never did that, the five doctors would certainly have mentioned it when questioned, so that is weird.
 The only trouble is that I don’t see why he would take his own life, get rid of any evidence or not admit what he did while he was suffering so much, so I’m hesitantly inclined to consider a murder scenario as well.

 Poisoned at the Priory is so perfect for a book club discussion.
 This novel has such food for thought and I think you could talk hours about it.
 After finishing the novel readers can cast their own verdict on a special site mentioned on the first page of the novel and see what other readers thought.
 I entered my own verdict and the rest of the jury is with me: 59% had the same thought and my runner-up scenario was good for the second largest percentage.

 Poisened at the Priory is the fourth crime for the Cold Case Jury.
 The author has researched and substantiated this case thoroughly with witness statements, photos, expert opinions on the poison… and presented it in a very pleasant way to get through these facts (I thought it a great idea to start with the different scenarios and then follow up with evidence).
 This was an unexpected treat to read and I can’t wait to read the other books in this series!

-I received a free copy of this book from the publisher, Mirror Books, in exchange for my honest opinion.
+I received a free paperback copy of this novel from the publisher Mirror Books.
+This is my honest opinion.